-Operational risk is included in the Solvency II standard formula and accounts for EUR 22.4 million.
+Operational risk is included in the Solvency II standard formula and accounts for EUR 23.8 million.

 Operational risk is inherent to insurance business.
-The management of operational risk is thus very important and is an integrated part of the qualitative risk management framework in Swiss Life.
+The management of operational risk is thus very important and is an integrated part of the qualitative risk management framework within the Company.
 Operational risk is addressed more precisely by the Internal Control System in place.

-The main operational risks the Company is facing are related to its cross-border activities in a number of European countries, with the risk that the offering does not respect applicable laws in the customer's country of domicile.
+The main operational risks, more specifically tax and regulatory risks, the Company is facing are related to its cross-border activities in a number of European countries, with the risk that the offering does not respect applicable laws in the customer's country of domicile.
 In order to keep this risk under control, the Company works with legal consultants analysing the different markets and regulatory changes.